Samuel-Adeola/CloudSecurity_AWS-Terraform_Lab-/README.md

 •	Red Team Workstation: Simulating advanced persistent threats (APTs), penetration testing, and attack vectors.

 This lab provides a hands-on platform for executing and analyzing real-world scenarios, such as network intrusions, malware attacks, and incident response workflows.
-The incorporation of AWS services enhances the scalability and reliability of the lab, while Terraform ensures rapid deployment and teardown of environments, promoting repeatability and experimentation.
+The incorporation of AWS services enhances the lab's scalability and reliability, while Terraform ensures rapid deployment and teardown of environments, promoting repeatability and experimentation.

 What is Terraform?